Hepatitis B Testing

-Monitoring treatment of chronic infection: If the results from initial and follow-up testing indicate that a person has chronic hepatitis B, then the individual may be treated with medication and the effectiveness of that treatment may be monitored using the tests for HBe antigen and antibody and HBV DNA:
+Monitoring treatment of chronic infection: If the results from initial and follow-up testing indicate that a person has chronic hepatitis B, then the individual may be treated with medication and the effectiveness of that treatment may be monitored using the tests for HBe and HBs antigen and antibody and HBV DNA:

 Is there anything else I should know?

 Even if you don't have symptoms, an HBV infection can damage your liver and you can spread the infection to others.
 For this reason, it is important to get tested if you think you have been exposed to HBV.